-Like I’ve mentioned many times that I started writing back in 2015.
+As I’ve mentioned earlier that I started writing back in 2015.

-And, it’s not that I was very good at writing.
-I just used to write poorly constructed articles with a lot of grammatical mistakes and kept doing the same for months.
+And, it’s not that I was good at writing.
+I just used to write poorly constructed articles with numerous grammatical mistakes and kept doing the same for months.
 I would send the articles’ links to my friends and will just feel good about it.

 Life was good back then. 😁

 One evening, I was at home and a friend Arunanshu called me and asked if I would join a startup that a college senior Bikash Kampo is doing.

 “Of course yes”, I said.